web-infra-dev/rsbuild/packages/document/docs/en/guide/advanced/source-build.md

 ### Configuring Sub-projects

-When the source code build mode is enabled, the Modern.js Builder will prioritize reading the file specified in the `source` field of the sub-project during the build process.
+When the source code build mode is enabled, the Rsbuild will prioritize reading the file specified in the `source` field of the sub-project during the build process.
 Therefore, you need to configure the `source` field in the package.json file of the sub-project and point it to the source code file.

 For example, in the following example, when the lib package is referenced, the `./src/index.ts` file will be read for building: